 How have customer expectations regarding environmental issues changed today?

-Specifically, at what point does EcoDesignCloud (EDC) come into play in your interactions with customers?
+Specifically, at what point does EcoDesignCloud come into play in your interactions with customers?

 How does EcoDesignCloud help make these discussions more concrete and objective?